RunOpenCode/phplib/docs/source/components/dataset/concepts.rst

 Collectors
 ----------

-When operators (and aggregators) are applied on stream, you can get to stream data just by iterating.
+When operators (and aggregators) are applied to a stream, you can access the stream data simply by iterating over it.

-Sometimes you want to collect all of that data into some data structure to continue with processing using some other method.
+Sometimes, however, you may want to collect all the data into a specific data structure for further processing using other methods.

-Library, in that matter, supports such concept and provides common collectors such as ``RunOpenCode\Component\Dataset\Collector\ArrayCollector`` which collects everything into array, or ``RunOpenCode\Component\Dataset\Collector\ListCollector`` which collects everything into numeric ordered array and so on.
+The library supports this concept and provides common collectors, such as ``RunOpenCode\Component\Dataset\Collector\ArrayCollector``, which collects all items into an array, or ``RunOpenCode\Component\Dataset\Collector\ListCollector``, which collects items into a numerically ordered array, and more.

 .. code-block:: php
    :linenos: